evilchili/poetry-slam/README.md

-│ format    Run isort, autoflake, and black on the src/ and test/ directories.   │ │ init      Add opinionated defaults to your pyproject.toml.                     │ │ install   Synonym for 'poetry install'                                         │ │ test      Synonym for 'poetry run pytest' Output is always verbose.            │ ╰────────────────────────────────────────────────────────────────────────────────╯
+│ format    Run isort, autoflake, and black on the src/ and test/ directories.   │ │ init      Add opinionated defaults to your pyproject.toml.                     │ │ install   Synonym for 'poetry install'                                         │ │ new       Initialize a project with boilerplate code.                          │ │ test      Synonym for 'poetry run pytest' Output is always verbose.            │ ╰────────────────────────────────────────────────────────────────────────────────╯